-Fluorescent Ballasts Illegal in Garbage & Drains Hazardous Waste Drop-Off E-Waste Drop-Off Never Throw in the Trash Fluorescent ballasts may contain toxic substances including mercury, DEHP and polychlorinated biphenals (PCBs), so they need to be disposed of as Household Hazardous Waste.
-Otherwise, they will leach into the water and soil.
+Fluorescent Ballasts Illegal in Garbage & Drains Hazardous Waste Drop-Off E-Waste Drop-Off Never Throw in the Garbage Fluorescent ballasts may contain toxic substances including mercury, DEHP and polychlorinated biphenals (PCBs), so they need to be disposed of as hazardous waste.
+Otherwise, these chemicals will leach into the water and soil.
+Pre-1979?
+Replace It Now If your ballast was made before 1979, it likely contains polychlorinated biphenyls (PCBs), a highly toxic substance, and it is likely to rupture at any time.
+Even if it hasn’t ruptured yet, it may be slowly leaking PCBs.
+The EPA recommends you replace it immediately.
 Did You Know?
 Still Hazardous Even if PCB-Free In 1978 the EPA banned using PCBs in fluorescent ballasts.
 Newer ballasts are PCB-free and can be identified by a label that says “No PCB.”
 Manufacturers still use a known endocrine disruptor called DEHP, which is shown to cause liver, kidney, lung and reproductive issues.